No man is an island entire of itself; every man

 Being public-spirited:

 - Alberta Ginastera, Panambi, Op.
 1 (1937) (ballet) and Panambi Suite, Op.
-1 (1937), “is based on a romantic and supernatural legend of love and magic from the Guaraní Indians, a tribe from the headwaters of the Rio Paraná in northern Argentina.”
+1 (1937) (approx. 38’), “is based on a romantic and supernatural legend of love and magic from the Guaraní Indians, a tribe from the headwaters of the Rio Paraná in northern Argentina.”
 It is “a young man’s statement about his country’s heritage” (Simon Wright, from the notes for this album).
 “The ballet exemplifies one strain of Latin-American nationalism from the Twenties and Thirties: the evocation of indigenous Indian culture, as shown by such works as Chávez's Sinfonia India and piano concerto and Villa-Lôbos's Amazonas and Uirapurù.”
-Best audio-recorded performances of the ballet are conducted by Borejko in 2013, Ben-Dor in 2010 and Gorelik in 2014 and Mena in 2016.
+Best audio-recorded performances of the ballet are conducted by Borejko in 2013, Ben-Dor in 2010, Gorelik in 2014 and Mena in 2016.
 Best recorded performances of the suite are conducted by Goossens in 1960, Robertson in 2001, and Baldini in 2016.

 Being informed and socially aware:

-- Luciano Berio, Coro (Chorus), for forty voices and forty instruments (1976; extended 1977), is based on Pablo Neruda’s poems, from his book Residencia en la Tierra (Residence on Earth) (1931-1947).
+- Luciano Berio, Coro (Chorus), for forty voices and forty instruments (1976; extended 1977) (approx. 57’), is based on Pablo Neruda’s poems, from his book Residencia en la Tierra (Residence on Earth) (1931-1947).
 “A line repeated often is 'come and see the blood on the streets', a reference to a poem by Pablo Neruda, written in the context of savage events in Latin America under various military regimes.”
 The composer conducted the Cologne Radio Symphony Orchestra and Chorus (I-VIII; IX-XX; XXI-XXVII; XXVIII-XXIX; XXX-XXXI); he also conducted the WDR Sinfonieorchester and Cologne Radio Chorus in 1980.
 Grete Pedersen conducted a version for eight voices in 2020.

-- Kurt Weill, Symphony No. 2, “Symphonic Fantasy” (1934): “In 1933, with Hitler in power, Weill escaped to Paris where he wrote Symphony No. 2 . . .”
-Excellent performances are conducted by Bertini in 1968, de Waart in 1974, Jansons in 1998, Alsop in 2005, Beaumont in 2005, van Steen in 2021, and Shani in 2022.
+- Kurt Weill, Symphony No. 2, “Symphonic Fantasy” (1934) (approx. 26-30’): “In 1933, with Hitler in power, Weill escaped to Paris where he wrote Symphony No. 2 . . .”
+Excellent performances are conducted by Bertini in 1968, de Waart in 1974, Jansons in 1998, Alsop in 2005, Beaumont in 2005, van Steen in 2021, Shani in 2022, Gruber in 2023, and Mallwitz in 2024.

-- Weill, Aufstieg und Fall der Stadt Mahagonny (The Rise and Fall of the City of Mahagonny) (1930): “In an imaginary American city, God consigns its licentious citizens to hell but they truculently reply that they are already there.”
+- Weill, Aufstieg und Fall der Stadt Mahagonny (The Rise and Fall of the City of Mahagonny) (1930) (approx. 133-149’): “In an imaginary American city, God consigns its licentious citizens to hell but they truculently reply that they are already there.”
 “The piece was intended as an allegory of exploitation and hedonism as well as an indictment of a capitalist world that was doomed to end in flaming destruction.”
 Recordings feature Lenya in 1956, Stratas in 1979, Silja in 1987, and McDonald in 2007 ***.

-- Tālivaldis Ķeniņš, Symphony No. 7 (1980): “The mezzo-soprano solo links the composer more tightly with his family roots, expresses itself in more trusting and optimistic feelings; however, the unease in the harmonies and rhythm likely cannot hide the composer's fears about out era.
+- Tālivaldis Ķeniņš, Symphony No. 7 (1980) (approx. 29’): “The mezzo-soprano solo links the composer more tightly with his family roots, expresses itself in more trusting and optimistic feelings; however, the unease in the harmonies and rhythm likely cannot hide the composer's fears about out era.
 The concluding epilogue is like an Agnus Dei.
 The finale should express hope and faith, which stands over life's troubles, soothing our darkest predictions, and suppressing our fears.”
 Andris Poga conducted the work in 2022.

 Being Generous: